-a. examining their own identities and biases and fostering a learning environment that emphasizes multiple ethnic, cultural and racial perspectives, presents and critiques
+- a) examining their own identities and biases and fostering a learning environment that recognizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and encourages students to examine issues and expressions of social equity within and beyond the classroom or school; - b) modeling and setting high expectations for all students regardless of a student's prior academic experience, family background, socio-economic status or (dis)abilities and promoting respect for student differences; - c) recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world; - d) communicating in culturally and linguistically responsive ways;

-- historical counter-narratives, and encourages students to examine issues and expressions of social equity within and beyond the classroom or school; - b. modeling high expectations for all learners, regardless of prior academic experience, family background, socio-economic status, or (dis)abilities and promoting respect for student differences; - c. recognizing the essential role that language acquisition and literacy play in the lives of children, not only in respect to reading, writing, listening and speaking, but as home and community practices that shape a culturally responsive understanding of students' social, racial, linguistic, and ethnic identities, of their communities, and of their world; - d. communicating in linguistically and culturally responsive ways; - e. providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - f. using educational and assistive technology to reduce barriers to learning and heighten student engagement; - g. cultivating learner agency by providing multiple ways for students to engage with and demonstrate their new learning; - h. emphasizing an inquiry-driven approach to all units of study and bring real-world issues into the classroom; - i. heightening the salience of learning objectives and providing mastery-oriented feedback; - j. employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - k. teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - l. designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - m. fostering classroom culture based on the tenets of restorative justice practices: relationships, respect, responsibility, repair, and reintegration.
+- e) providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - f) using educational and assistive technology to reduce barriers to learning and heighten student engagement; - g) cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning: - h) emphasizing an inquiry-driven approach to all units of study and bring real-world issues into the classroom; - i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback; - j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - 1) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - m) fostering classroom culture based on the tenets of restorative justice practices: relationships, respect, responsibility, repair, and reintegration.

-2120.2 FLEXIBLE PATHWAYS
+2120.2 Flexible Pathways.

-Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career and technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research and civic engagement, dual enrollment, and early college.
+Schools must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research, and civic and community engagement, dual enrollment, and early college.
 Learning must occur under the supervision of an appropriately licensed educator.
 Learning expectations must be aligned with state expectations and standards.

-Students must be allowed to demonstrate proficiency by presenting multiple types of evidence, including but not limited to teacher or student-designed assessments, portfolios, performances, exhibitions and projects.
+Students must be allowed to demonstrate proficiency by presenting multiple types of evidence, including but not limited to teacher or student-designed assessments, portfolios, performances, exhibitions, and projects.